marcosxray/BTMesh/README.md

 The demo application shows how to use BTMesh framework in your project:
 </br></br>
 <img src="https://github.com/marcosxray/BTMesh/blob/master/Docs/chat.png" alt="Demo app" width="640">
 </br></br>
+# To-do
+* Make it work when the app is in background.
+* Create a general interface to send and receive any type of data (text, image, sound, etc).
+* Use bandwidth load as a metric for routing decisions.
+* Personalized route table updates.
+Each node would receive just the information needed.
+* Add data compression.
+* Add data cryptography.
+</br></br>
 # Unit testing
 If you want to know more about BTMesh' <a href="https://github.com/marcosxray/BTMesh/blob/master/Docs/UnitTesting.md">unit tests</a>, please visit the documentation.